NekoMaru76/type-instance/README.md

 ### Returns
 \[Function: f](value)
 #### Description
-To check does value is instance of the constructor
+To check does value is an instance of the constructor
 #### Arguments
 ##### value [Any]
 Value to check
+#### Throws
+TypeError if value is an instance of the constructor

 ## type(value, name)
 ### Description